mickmcq/mickmcq.github.io/uxintro/index.md

 ![](fiCrazyEights2.png)

 ::: {.notes}
-Crazy Eights, also called eight square prototyping, invites the designer to rapidly make eight screens for a digital artifact.
+Crazy Eights, also called eight square prototyping, invites the designer to rapidly make eight screens on a folded piece of paper for a digital artifact.
 The emphasis is on speed, so that you generate a lot of alternatives in a short time.
 :::

 ## Maintaining Sketchbooks